 Heroin is a highly addictive opiate.
+This drug has created a national health epidemic in the United States, as well as many other countries.
 It’s not uncommon for users to overdose with devastating results.
-Besides that, it’s fair to say that the cravings for the drug can ruin someone’s life.
+It also leads to countless healthcare dollars spent on treating addiction.
+Besides that, it’s fair to say that the cravings for the drug can ruin someone’s life as well as the lives of those they love.
 So, why do people use heroin in the first place?

 Endorphin Release Has Users Come Back Time and Again

 Why do people use heroin?
 For many, it’s the chase after the ideal high.
 The first time that you use, you’ll experience a sudden endorphin release.
 It’s typically an unusual feeling of pleasure, feeling good, and happiness all rolled into one.

 However, subsequent use doesn’t match the original experience.
 Nevertheless, you keep on using just because it might be possible to relive the initial high.
 Over time, you have to increase the dose repeatedly.
 This is known as “chasing the high” and can lead many people into a pattern of consistent use and eventual addiction.
 Along with the daily use come health problems, financial instability, and the loss of relationships.

 Why Do People Use Heroin When the Downside is So Significant?

 Gradually, the drug rewrites your brain chemistry.
 Dopamine release now depends on the presence of heroin in the body’s system.
 Without the drug, you sink into a deep depression.
 You come to believe that you need the substance just to function and feel somewhat normal.
 In many cases, this may be the truth.
 Many struggling with heroin abuse find themselves with debilitating effects if they do not use regularly.